 2. Build your fire in stages, starting with small pieces of kindling and working your way up to larger logs.
 This will help the fire burn more evenly and produce less smoke.

 3. Keep a close eye on the wind direction before lighting your fire.
-If the wind is blowing toward your house or towards your neighbor’s yard, it will cause the smoke to blow in those directions as well.
+If the wind is blowing toward your house or toward your neighbor’s yard, it will cause the smoke to blow in those directions as well.

 How Do You Redirect Fire Pit Smoke?